HelpGiveThanks/HGTconfiguration/README.md

 1. Click on the FirstLastNames folder to select it.
 1. Click 'Copy' (not move file) from the cPanel top menubar.
 1. Delete /CAUTION/ from the list of folders in the popup text box, so that /plugins/ is the last folder in this list.
-1. Click the 'Copy File(s)' button to copy FirstLastName folder to the Plugins folder.
+1. Click the 'Copy File(s)' button to copy the FirstLastName folder to the Plugins folder.
-1. Click your browser's forum dashboard tab.
+1. Click your browser's Forum Dashboard tab.
 1. Refresh it to show the FirstLastName plugin.
 1. Scroll down to the FirstLastName plugin, and read the WARNING for keeping this plugin disabled if your forum is open to strangers.
-1. Enable it if there is no security risk (no strangers allowed), and allow users (family, friends, co-workers, etc.) to  sign posts using their real names versus a user nickname.
+1. Enable it if there is no security risk (no strangers allowed), and allow users – family, friends, co-workers, etc. – to  sign posts using their real names versus a user nickname.

      If after reading the warning, you decide it is unsafe to enable, then don't enable it.
-1. If you enable it, scroll to the left-hand menu's Forum section, and click on the 'FirstLastNames' option.
+1. If you enable it, scroll to the left-hand menu's 'Forum' section, and click on the 'FirstLastNames' option.
 1. Click the light blue 'Use Display Names' button in the screen that opens to show users' full names.

 #####O. Customize links to your Terms of Use wiki page.

 Lawyers need our heartfelt gratitude for creating documents like Terms of Use (no kidding).
 This is an essential, serious document for regulating TBG and Vanilla Forum participants' emotions.
 It lays out the requirements for respecting the feelings and thoughts of others, and the consequences for failing to do so.
 Everyone who uses your forum must agree to abide by the Terms of Use agreement.
-If your forum is only for family, friends, etc., spend some time, especially with kids, editing this document so that it make sense to everyone, and is something that everyone can live with.
+If your forum is only for family, friends, etc., spend some time, especially with kids, editing this document so that it make sense to everyone, and is something that everyone can live with and abide by.

 You are welcome to copy the Help Give Thanks Terms of Use document at https://github.com/HelpGiveThanks/Drafts/blob/master/Website/English/TermsOfUseAgreement.md and modify it to your needs as long as you don't delete the required copyright references, and, if necessary, seek out professional legal help to determine if it is right for you, or even legally valid (as I am not a legal professional, in case there was any doubt).

 The Terms of Use link in your Vanilla Forum will point people to a single document for both your forum and TGB, located where it is easiest to modify, in your TGB's wiki.
 To create this custom link

 1. Click on your cPanel File Manager tab.
-1. Go to the Vanilla folder .../plugins/FirstLastNames/views/ NOT .../plugins/CAUTION/FirstLastNames/views/
+1. Go to the Vanilla folder .../plugins/FirstLastNames/views/

+   NOT .../plugins/CAUTION/FirstLastNames/views/
 1. Open the  registerapproval.php file with a cPanel file editor.
-1. Replace /YOURSITE.COM/YOURTBGfolder/ with your site's  url and your Bug Genie folder's name = /YOURSITE.COM/pm/).
+1. Replace the url /YOURSITE.COM/YOURTBGfolder/ with your site's  url and your TGB's folder name = /YOURSITE.COM/pm/.
 1. Save and close the file.
 1. Repeat the above three steps for the rest of these files:
      1. registerbasic.php
      1. registercaptcha.php
      1. registerinvitation.php
-1. Go to the Vanilla folder .../themes/nitrogen/views/entry/ and repeat the above three step process for these files:
+1. Go to the Vanilla folder .../themes/nitrogen/views/entry/ and repeat the above three-step process for these files:
      1. registerapproval.php
      1. registerbasic.php
      1. registercaptcha.php